djstillme/valheim-mod-manager/README.md

 Any Linux user who is encountering problems with being able to download mods may find this useful, specifically the `Network Error Bug` that I have experienced on multiple Arch-based machines.

-*Note:* If you not are using Linux, or are not experiencing this specific bug, I'd recommend you use [Thunderstore Mod Manager](https://www.overwolf.com/app/thunderstore-thunderstore_mod_manager) instead - as setup and maintenance of mods will be much smoother.

 ## Requirements

 1. Python version > 3.0.0 must be installed